marcblank/nina.plugin.manifests/README.md

 # Create a manifest
 A manifest file contains a JSON describing all the necessary metadata of a plugin.
-To create a manifest, you can either use the [powershell script](https://bitbucket.org/Isbeorn/nina.plugin.manifests/src/main/tools/CreateManifest.ps1) or alternatively follow the manual steps.
+To create a manifest, you can either use the [powershell script](https://bitbucket.org/Isbeorn/nina.plugin.manifests/src/main/tools/CreateManifest.ps1) or alternatively follow the manual steps. (requires Powershell version 7)
-For the nightly .NET7 plugins use the [adjusted powershell script for .NET7]([powershell script](https://bitbucket.org/Isbeorn/nina.plugin.manifests/src/main/tools/CreateNET7Manifest.ps1)) (requires Powershell version 7)

 ***Make sure that your DLL will not be recompiled or changed after the manifest is created, as the checksum will change each time!***

 ## Using the powershell script - *recommended*
 This is the most simple way of creating the manifest file.
 It will make use of the compiled assembly and its meta data attributes and will fill out most of the manifest with the available meta data.
-The only thing that needs to be added manually is the installer URL which points to the location where the plugin dll is hosted online - a script paramter to directly insert this is also available.
-Alternatively the .NET7 version of the file has the option to directly upload to bitbucket and the URL will be generated.
+The only thing that needs to be added manually is the installer URL which points to the location where the plugin dll is hosted online - a script parameter to directly insert this is also available.
+Alternatively there is an option to directly upload to bitbucket and the URL will be generated.
 The script has the following set of parameters:

 `-file` - **required**